 Camp Youngblood is a weeklong summer camp for kids ages 7-17 that takes place at Camp Holiday Trails in Charlottesville, VA, usually in July.
-There will not be a weeklong summer camp program in 2022 due to continued COVID restrictions.

 Family camp is open to families with children age 5 and up and takes place over a weekend at Camp Holiday Trails.

 HACA holds two events each year that are created primarily for networking and socializing for all members: the chapter picnic and the holiday gathering.
 The picnic takes place during August, and the holiday event in December.
 The picnic takes place at local parks, and the holiday event at community centers.
 The holiday event includes a visit from Santa and gifts for the children.